Gamerdudee/holmes-enforcement-model/docs/emergency-notice-AI-enforcement-risks.md

 - Authored in <15 days
 - Generated using free-tier AI (ChatGPT)
-- Legally indistinguishable from human-written law
+- Functionally indistinguishable from human-authored statutory or procedural law
 - Successfully processed and interacted with by a real U.S. government agency
 - Publicly mirrored and unrebutted